answerdigital/oxford-omop-data-mapper/readme.md

 | ethnicity_source_value | If new value is not null, set it |
 | ethnicity_source_concept_id | If new value is not null, set it |

+### Remarks

+* If two records are related to the same person, the fields related to that person such as gender are populated based on last record wins.
+For example if one record says gender is Male and the next record says gender is Female, we overwrite the gender to be Female.
+* However if the second value says gender is null, we would not overwrite the gender.
+* The order in which data is loaded will define what the 'final' value of fields like gender.

 ## Location

 Merging logic is not needed as we only record unique locations.
 If the location already exists in the `location` table, do not record it.
 We never update records in this table.